 Instructional Technology’s Computer Training staff provides free computer training to currently enrolled SEU students, faculty, and staff.
 Our trainings offered include: workshops, class training for faculty, one-on-one instruction, new employee training, and department training.
 We offer instruction adaptable to students, faculty, and staff with many learning needs and styles.
 The trainings we offer cover most of the university’s supported software and a variety of social media services.
 In these workshops we provide documentation available in print and online format as well as online resources curated our staff.
-These trainings usually last between 30 minutes to 1.5 hours depending on the content and are offered monthly or by request, throughout weekdays, early evenings, and sometimes on Saturdays in the Moody Hall 309 Computer Training Room on the main SEU campus.
+These trainings usually last between 30 minutes to 1.5 hours depending on the content and are offered monthly or by request, throughout weekdays and early evenings in the Moody Hall 309 Computer Training Room on the main SEU campus.
 Check the workshop schedule for trainings offered.

 Announcing New Computer Video Tutorials on YouTube

-Instructional Technology is launching our new YouTube channel, just in time for the Fall semester.
-This YouTube channel hosts over 80 short video tutorials and counting, covering a wide variety of topics on Blackboard, email, Microsoft Office and more.
+Instructional Technology offers a YouTube channel that hosts over 140 short video tutorials and counting, covering a wide variety of topics on Blackboard, email, Adobe CS, Microsoft Office and more.
 These straightforward videos answer some of the most common software questions on campus, and are featured throughout the pages of the Computer Help Think site.
 Visit our channel at http://www.youtube.com/StEdwardsITtraining

 Services We Offer: